neuralmagic/deepsparse/examples/ultralytics-yolo/ultralytics-readmes/sparsify-from-scratch-readme.md

 This guide explains how to apply pruning and quantization to create an inference-optimized sparse version of YOLOv5.

-SparseML is an open-source library which enables you to apply pruning and quantization algorithms to create sparse models.
-Ultralytics is integrated with SparseML, enabling you to apply sparsity from within the YOLOv5 repo.
+SparseML is an open-source library which enables you to easily apply pruning and quantization algorithms to your models.
+Ultralytics is integrated with SparseML, allowing you to apply sparsity from within the YOLOv5 repo.

 ## Installation